rayman2045/Portfolio1/README.md

 Approach:

 A. Database Creation:

-○ Install the MYSQL and MYSQL workbench on your system ○ Creating a new MYSQL database and loading the CSVs in to the database
+-Install the MYSQL and MYSQL workbench on your system -Creating a new MYSQL database and loading the CSVs in to the database

 B. Prompt Engineering Strategies:

-○ Acting as a Role
+-Acting as a Role
-○ Language Translation
+-Language Translation
-○ Travelling Guide
+-Travelling Guide
-○ Combining LLMs and Prompts in multi-step workflows
+-Combining LLMs and Prompts in multi-step workflows

 C. Langchain Integration:
-○ Creating SQL agent that transform natural language queries into SQL queries
+-Creating SQL agent that transform natural language queries into SQL queries
-○ Creating Python script agent that creates visualizations from SQL query outputs
+-Creating Python script agent that creates visualizations from SQL query outputs

 D. Streamlit Chatbot Creation

 E. Integrating Memory and Guardrails